littleraskol/ReRegeneration/ReRegeneration/readme.txt

   "staminaRegenPerSecond": 1.0,
   "staminaIdleSeconds": 5,
-  "regenStaminaWhileRunningRate": 0.25,
   "maxStaminaRegen": 0.8,
   "scaleStaminaRegenRateTo": 0.5,
   "scaleStaminaRegenDelayTo": 0.5,

-Stamina will recover by 1 point every second after waiting 5 seconds, and recovers 75% slower while running.
+Stamina will recover by 1 point every second after waiting 5 seconds.
 Passive regen will reach a maximum of 80% of max stamina, and regen rate and delay scale with current stamina value to approach 50% slower/longer at 0 stamina.

   "healthRegenPerSecond": 0.1,
   "healthIdleSeconds": 10,
-  "regenHealthWhileRunningRate": 0.0,
   "maxHealthRegen": 0.5,
   "scaleHealthRegenRateTo": 0.75,
   "scaleHealthRegenDelayTo": 0.75,

-Health will recover by 1 point every 10 seconds after waiting 10 seconds, and won't heal at all while running.
+Health will recover by 1 point every 10 seconds after waiting 10 seconds.
 Passive regen will reach a maximum of 50% of max health, and regen rate and delay scale with current health value to approach 75% slower/longer at 0 health.

 There are other options that modify how the regen system works: